Conditional Independence Testing Using Exchangeable Pairs

-\begin{remark} Note that Theorem \ref{thm:monte-carlo-consistency} ensures that our randomized p-value $p_{n,B}$ is very close to the conditional resampling p-value $p_{n}$ even if $B$ is moderately large.
-Therefore, in practice, choosing a moderately large $B$ will ensure that the test based on $p_{n,B}$ will lead to the same conclusion as the test based on $p_n$. \end{remark}
+\begin{remark} Note that Proposition \ref{thm:monte-carlo-consistency} ensures that the randomized $p$-value $p_{n,B}$ closely approximates the conditional resampling $p$-value $p_n$ even for moderately large values of $B$.
+Therefore, in practice, choosing a moderately large $B$ ensures that the test based on $p_{n,B}$ yields essentially the same conclusion as the test based on $p_n$. \end{remark}

-Note that the proposed measure is designed to detect the variation in the characteristic functions of the random vectors and their CI variants.
-This enables one to measure both linear and non-linear conditional dependence between the random vectors.
-Thus, two of the set goals have been achieved.
-Now we proceed to show that our test is efficient against local contiguous alternatives and its applicability against high-dimensional data sets.